 When I found out I was pregnant with our first child I immediately knew I would breastfeed, it never really crossed my mind to do anything else or that it would be a challenge.
 I am thankful that I was kind of “naïve” about this because I think if I had known a lot of what I do now I might have been petrified, cautious, or reluctant.
 I, thankfully, had a great support system.
 My older sister successfully breastfed my nephew through his toddler years and was a great example of doing what is best for you and your baby.
 My husband fully supports and encourages breastfeeding as well – even when it infringes on our bed, our sleep, and our privacy, to name a few.

 When I had my son, Noah, I immediately placed him on my skin and had him latch on.
 Although it was brief, he got it right away.
 I was so fortunate that the feeding process came pretty naturally to both of us.
 The first few weeks were a bit of a mess.
 When my milk fully came in I was engorged and leaking everywhere but eventually my body worked it out and amazingly seemed to know just how much my sweet boy needed to eat.
 It really is marvelous.
 I never really thought about weaning or had a timeframe for breastfeeding in mind.
 I just kind of went with my “new-mommy-flow,” and I was just focused on one day at a time and trying to feed my baby the best way I knew how.
 I stayed home from work for 12 weeks.
 I began pumping some to start saving up milk for when I returned to work, so I could have some for his nanny.
 I never knew what hard work pumping, in addition to regular nursing, was!
 And, I had no idea how hard it would be to increase your milk “bank.”
 At one point when my son was around 7 months we were going to go to a wedding for a couple of nights and leave him with family overnight for the first time.
 I was pumping around the clock just to get an extra ounce or two to leave behind while we were gone.
 Even though I had introduced solids by that point Noah was still eating a lot of breast milk.
-Alas, a Hurricane rolled through and thwarted our travel plans.
+Alas, on the same weekend I lost my wallet and credit cards, a Hurricane rolled through and thwarted our travel plans.
 We ended up not leaving him overnight until he was 15 months.
 And, he did just fine without me.
 Noah just loves to nurse, and I love to nurse him.
 He wants to nurse when he’s tired, sad, or cranky and sometimes just to have some one-on-one time.
 If he’s bored and I am nearby he will want to nurse.
 He never liked a pacifier, a teddy or blankie.
 He just liked snuggles with mommy and “nursey”.
 I never pushed weaning on him.
 He self-weaned in some manner, he didn’t have to have a bottle to sleep at his nanny’s house for nap time.
 He really only wanted to nurse for comfort, but I did still produce milk.
 He would nurse in the morning and at bedtime (and really anytime he asked in between).
 My husband and I started talking about having a second baby and the topic of weaning came up because I hadn’t had a period and Noah was 18 months.
 We went to the doctor to see what we should do.
 They said to wait it out, that I was ovulating but just not having a period yet.
 Well, about 6 weeks before Noah’s second birthday I had my first period since giving birth.
 Noah was still nursing regularly with no indication of letting up.

 He could now talk very well.
 He’s always been very verbal.
 He can tell me when he wants to nurse, he can pull my shirt down, unclip my nursing top and all.
 I am not going to lie, sometimes it is embarrassing when people look at you and wonder why your child who can speak in complete sentences is still breastfeeding.
 But, I really felt strongly that I was not going to stop nursing unless I disliked it or resented it and that this would be Noah’s decision.
 After all, this was something that Noah and I had done together every day of his existence (except for the few days I’d left him with family), several times a day for two years.
 Not only does Noah relax when he’s nursing but, in many ways, so do I. I can sit still and just hold him.
 Sometimes I get to watch an adult television show while he falls asleep nursing or check emails and other times I just get to revel in the smell of my baby boy’s hair and the touch of his soft skin.